michael-betz/Fan-Tas-Tic-Firmware/README.md

  * Enable trigger on pos edge?
  * Enable auto. output off once input releases
  * Enable level Trigger (no edge check)

+### Logic for each rule

+        If a rule is enabled:
+            If it is currently triggered:
+                If holdOff time expired:
+                    If OFF_ON_RELEASE flag is set:
+                        If input is released:
+                            switch output Off
+                            set Rule to untriggered state
+                    Else:
+                        set Rule to untriggered state
+                Else:
+                    decrement holdOff time
+            else:
+                Check if the input matches the trigger condition:
+                    Set Rule to triggered state
+                    switch output ON

 ### Notes
 When enabling level trigger, the edge detecion is disabled and the rule will stay in triggered state